 Meet our Leaders

-As our Head of Operations, Kassie is responsible for all the operational aspects for each function in the business.
-She’s built and implemented internal policies, established cross-functional workflows and identified automation opportunities.
-Kassie has also crafted Enablo’s Health & Wellness program and Women of Enablo initiatives in order to support the personal and professional development of her team.
+As our Head of Operations, Kassie has built and implemented internal policies, established cross-functional workflows, and identified automation opportunities.
+She also crafted Enablo’s Health & Wellness program and Women of Enablo initiatives in order to support the personal and professional development of the team.